vlime/vlime/README.md

 * Vim 8.0+ and +channel
 * A decent Common Lisp implementation (SBCL is recommended)

-Vlime is written and tested with SBCL, but other implementations may also work.
+Vlime is built and tested with SBCL, but other implementations may also work.

 Currently Vlime can only detect s-expressions inside parentheses.
 To make your life easier, use [paredit](https://github.com/kovisoft/paredit).